Quansight/Quansight-website/apps/consulting/posts/review-functorch-contribution.md

 ```

 **dynamo**: The primary responsibility of dynamo is to trace the Python program
 and convert it into the FX graph format.
-The FX graph generated by `dynamo` is a
+The FX graph generated by `dynamo`
 represents PyTorch operations from the public API, such as `torch.sin`.
 Below, you can observe the graph captured by `dynamo`.